Nicopdev/RubikSolver/README.md

 I referenced documentation, forums and tutorials to make it work.
 I tried to code it as simple as possible without losing performance (even tho it's not the best performing code possible, obviously)

+I learnt a lot from this project and I suggest it if you're still a beginner-intermediate (It's not astonishing easy, but it's still easy).
+The code for Arduino is still not finished as I'm waiting for the hardware to arrive.

 ## Dependancies
 - Kociemba
 - PySerial